NixOS/rfcs/rfcs/0042-config-option.md

 [future]: #future-work

 - When defaults for NixOS options are set *outside* the options definition such as `config.services.foo.config.logLevel = "DEBUG"` above, it's currently not possible to see these default values in the manual.
 This could be improved by having the manual not only look at the option definitions `default` attribute for determining the default, but also evaluate the options value with a minimal configuration to get the actual default value.
 This might be non-trivial.
+- If needed, add config transformation functions for keeping backwards compatibility with upstream changes.
+See [Backwards compatibility for configuration settings](#backwards-compatibility-for-configuration-settings)

 TODO: